 Individuals with a similar risk profile to MSM

-- The Joint Committee on Vaccination and Immunisation considers that there may be considerable benefit in offering the HPV vaccine to other individuals who have a similar risk profile to that seen in the sexual health and HIV clinic-attending MSM population, including some MSM over 45 years of age, ex-workers, HIV-positive women, and HIV-positive men
+- The Joint Committee on Vaccination and Immunisation considers that there may be considerable benefit in offering the HPV vaccine to other individuals who have a similar risk profile to that seen in the sexual health and HIV clinic-attending MSM population, including some MSM over 45 years of age, sex workers, and women and men who are HIV-positive

 - Clinicians are able to offer vaccinations outside of the national programme using individual clinical judgement, and HPV vaccination could therefore be considered for such individuals on a case-by-case basis

 - In these instances, vaccine should be purchased directly from the manufacturer and costs reclaimed.
 Vaccine stock centrally procured for the schools-based or the MSM programme should not be used for this purpose.

 - The eligibility of transgender women (women who were assigned male at birth) should be a case-by-case clinical decision based on a risk assessment that includes the woman’s sexual behaviour and the sexual behaviour of her partners

 - Transgender women are eligible if their risk of acquiring HPV is equivalent to the risk of MSM eligible for the HPV vaccine